cs1302uga/cs1302-hw02/README.md

    the `Scanner` objects are created differently, the tasks of printing lines of a file and printing lines from standard input are nearly identical!

-   Also notice how moving the methods to print lines into the `Printer` class greatly simplified the logic in our `MyCat` program.
+   Also, notice how moving the methods to print lines into the `Printer` class greatly simplified the logic in our `MyCat` program.
 As of now, `MyCat` doesn't even need to directly contain any loops!

 1. From the `cs1302-hw02` directory, run the `MyCat` program with **no** command-line arguments.
 A run-time